Fornaci di Barga

-Fornaci di Barga is a frazione of Barga in the Province of Lucca, Tuscany, Italy.
+Fornaci di Barga, or simply Fornaci, is a frazione of Barga in the Province of Lucca, Tuscany, Italy.
 It is located 165 m above sea level, on the left bank of the river Serchio.

+The town owes its name to lime and brick kilns (fornaci in Italian) that could once be found in the area but that have now gradually disappeared.